TypeCellOS/BlockNote/packages/website/docs/docs/editor.md

 `slashMenuItems:` The commands that are listed in the editor's [Slash Menu](/docs/slash-menu).
 If this option isn't defined, a default list of commands is loaded.

+`customElements:` React components for a custom [Formatting Toolbar](/docs/formatting-toolbar#custom-formatting-toolbar) and/or [Drag Handle Menu](/docs/side-menu#custom-drag-handle-menu) to use.

-`uiFactories:` Factories used to create a custom UI for BlockNote, which you can find out more about in [Creating Your Own UI Elements](/docs/vanilla-js#creating-your-own-ui-elements).
+`uiFactories:` UI element factories for creating a custom UI, including custom positioning & rendering.
+You can find out more about UI factories in [Creating Your Own UI Elements](/docs/vanilla-js#creating-your-own-ui-elements).

 `defaultStyles`: Whether to use the default font and reset the styles of `<p>`, `<li>`, `<h1>`, etc. elements that are used in BlockNote.
 Defaults to true if undefined.

+`theme:` Whether to use the light or dark theme.

 ## Demo: Saving & Restoring Editor Contents